-Tasty and easy to grow, tomatoes are the most popular garden vegetable.
-However, tomato plant diseases can harm your tomato crop.
+From containers to expansive garden plots, growing tomatoes is a popular and relatively easy way to harvest at least some of your own produce.
+In fact, tasty and easy-to-grow tomatoes are the most popular garden vegetable.
+However, tomato pests and tomato plant diseases such as tomato wilt can harm your tomato crop.

 Don't let those potential problems scare you away.
 Growing healthy, pest- and disease-free tomato plants is relatively simple.
 Keep your plants healthy by rotating crops, planting disease-resistant varieties, spacing plants properly, mulching, and watering at least 1 inch per week.
 Start your tomatoes off right.

-In the fall, if you have had tomato plant disease problems of any kind, remove the entire plant.
+In the fall, if you have had tomato plant disease problems or tomato pests of any kind, remove the entire plant.

 Rotate tomatoes so they grow in the same ground only every four years or so.
-Many tomato plant diseases lurk in the soil.
+Many tomato plant diseases and tomato pests lurk in the soil.

 Septoria leaf spot is one of the most common tomato plant leaf diseases.
 You can first detect this fungus as it creates a small, circular spot with a grayish-white center and dark edges.
 Small black spots may show up in the center.
 Affected tomato plant leaves turn yellow, wither, and fall off.

 Long periods of warm, wet weather contribute to this tomato plant disease, and splashing water spreads spores to other leaves.

 Control leaf spot by not crowding your tomatoes.
 Leave enough space so air circulates and dries leaves.